keya254/pharmacy-pos/Deployment-guide.md

 1. Clone the repository  `git clone git@github.com:nyugoh/pharmacy-pos.git`.

 2. Run `cd hospitalrun-server`.
-This should take you into the `pharmacy-pos` root folder
+This should take you into the `pharmacy-pos` root folder.
+Switch to docker branch by typing `git checkout feature/docker-instance`. *Remove this when changes are merged into master branch.*

 3. From this location, edit the `docker-compose.yml` file.
 Within the mariadb service, edit the `MARIADB_ROOT_PASSWORD` argument and replace `root` with a strong password. *Use a strong password.*